An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Research Methodology

-In this research, we used an exploratory, qualitative approach to construct this study.
+The goal of the research is to explore the use of V-Model for building ML-enabled systems.
+Thus, we used an \textit{ explanatory approach} to develop a set of research propositions.
 The reasons we chose this approach are as follows: first, there are very few studies on the process lifecycle models for ML-enabled systems.
-Second, there is no prior knowledge of the application of Systems Engineering processes to ML-enabled systems.
-Third, a qualitative approach provides a testable way to develop propositions by using induction from observations~\cite{bitektine2008prospective}.
-We adopted four steps in the research as follows:
+Second, there is no prior knowledge of the application of V-Model to ML-enabled systems.
+Third, this approach is qualitative and thus provides a testable way to develop propositions by using induction from observations~\cite{bitektine2008prospective}.
+We briefly describe the interview and analysis procedure as follows.